Jared Norris: College career

 Norris played for the Utah Utes of the University of Utah from 2012 to 2015.
 He was redshirted in 2011.
 He was a three-year starter and four-year letterman.
-He played in seven games in 2012, recording two total tackles and a fumble recovery.
-He played in ten games and started seven of them in 2013.
+Norris played in seven games in 2012, recording two total tackles and a fumble recovery.
+He played in ten games, and started seven of them, in 2013.
 Five of his starts were at mac linebacker and two were at rover linebacker.
-He totaled 2 sacks, two pass breakups, two forced fumbles and 64 total tackles, 4.5 of which were tackles for loss.
-He missed two games due to injury.
+He totaled two sacks, two pass breakups, two forced fumbles and 64 total tackles, 4.5 of which were tackles for loss.
+Norris missed two games due to injury.
 He earned Honorable Mention Academic All-Pac-12 honors.

 Norris played in 13 games in 2014.
 All of his starts were at rover linebacker.
 He recorded 116 total tackles, which was the most on the team and fourth most in the Pac-12.
 He also averaged 8.9 tackles per game, which was third most in the Pac-12.
-He was named the 2014 Las Vegas Bowl Defensive "Out-Performer" of the game.
-He also had 13 tackles for loss, 4 sacks and one pass breakup.
+Norris was named the 2014 Las Vegas Bowl Defensive "Out-Performer" of the game.
+He also had 13 tackles for loss, four sacks and one pass breakup.
 He earned Honorable Mention All-Pac-12 and Honorable Mention Academic All-Pac-12 accolades.

-He appeared in 12 games in 2015.
+Norris appeared in 12 games, all starts, in 2015.
 All of his starts were at mac linebacker.
 He accumulated one sack, two forced fumbles, one fumble recovery, five pass breakups and 87 total tackles, 6.5 of which were tackles for loss.
 He missed one game due to injury.
-He was named Second-team All-Pac-12.
+Norris was named second-team All-Pac-12.
 In April 2015, he was named to the watchlist for the Lott IMPACT Trophy.
 Three months later, he was named to the watchlists for the Bednarik Award, the Bronko Nagurski Trophy and the Butkus Award.
-In October 2015, he was named a quarter-finalist for the Lott IMPACT Trophy.
+In October 2015, Norris was named a quarter-finalist for the Lott IMPACT Trophy.
 He was a team captain in 2015 as well.
 He also played in the 2016 Senior Bowl as part of the North team.

 Throughout his college career, Norris played in 42 games and started 32 of them.
-He recorded 7 sacks, eight pass breakups, four forced fumbles, two fumble recoveries, and 269 total tackles, 24 of which were tackles for loss.
+He recorded seven sacks, eight pass breakups, four forced fumbles, two fumble recoveries, and 269 total tackles, 24 of which were tackles for loss.
 He had at least 10 tackles in 11 games during his career.
-He graduated from Utah with a bachelor's degree in economics.
+Norris graduated from Utah with a bachelor's degree in economics.

 Professional career

+Pre-draft

-Norris was rated the ninth best inside linebacker in the 2016 NFL Draft by NFLDraftScout.com.
+Norris was rated the ninth best inside linebacker in the 2016 NFL draft by NFLDraftScout.com.
 Lance Zierlein of NFL.com predicted that he would be selected in the sixth or seventh round.
 Zierlein said that "Norris looks the part of a backup WILL inside linebacker in a 3-4 who has the potential to become an average starter down the road".